 Also, polenta is a great substitute for rice or pasta in a dish and goes perfectly with various stews, meat sauces, or chili.

-Additionally, if you want a hearty breakfast cereal, then you can use soft-cooked polenta and top it with chopped nuts, sliced fruits, and milk.
+Additionally, if you want a hearty breakfast cereal, then you can use soft-cooked polenta like you would with oatmeal and top it warm, with chopped nuts, sliced fruits, and milk.

 Tips on Buying Polenta

 - Polenta is essentially ground cornmeal, so if you want to buy polenta, then look for coarsely-ground cornmeal or packaged fresh polenta in your local grocery store.